jryan814/datab-projects/README.md

 Some of the python modules used are:
 - Pandas
+- NumPy
-- Matplotlib & Seaborn
+- Matplotlib
 - Seaborn
-- SQLite (SQLAlchemy and SQLite3)
+- SQLite (sqlalchemy and sqlite3)
 - scikitlearn

 Technical Skills Used: